T

 landmark

 A magnificent 14th-century temple, once home to the Emerald Buddha.
-Its partially ruined chedi (stupa) is an iconic sight, and the temple grounds offer a serene atmosphere for evening contemplation.
+Its partially ruined chedi is an iconic Chiang Mai landmark, offering a glimpse into the city's historical grandeur.

 • Dress respectfully, covering shoulders and knees.